Where to find fried insects in Phuket

 ☆ Size: XS

-☆ Consistency: Soft and slightly chewy if you take a lot at once, (just as you would expect when shoveling a spoonful of red ants in your mouth!)
+☆ Consistency: Soft and slightly chewy if you take a lot at once (just as you would expect when shovelling a spoonful of red ants in your mouth!)

 ☆ Taste: Salty and oily

 ✎ Which drink?: Côtes du Rhône

 Probably the most popular insect snack among Thai, it can easily be found.